Jessassin/Jessassin-CH-PlotManager/README.md

 **Jessassin's CommandHelper Plot Manager**

 This is a simple plot management snap-in for CommandHelper.
+I hope that it will become a simple interface for worldguard, and a replacement for more advanced plot management plugins.

-It has the following features:
+It has (or will have) the following features:

-* ability to generate a custom plot floor pattern
+* generate a custom plot floor pattern
-* ability to claim/unclaim plots
+* allow players to claim/unclaim plots
-* ability to set the default or max number of plots a player is allowed to have
+* set the default or max number of plots a player is allowed to have
+* allow members to allow certain players to build on their plot
+* allow admins/mods to build on any plot

 Dependancies:
 * WorldEdit (5.3+)
 * WorldGuard (5.0+)
 * Jessassin-CH-CommonMethods (1.0.0+)